Greetings mate and Welcome aboard!

 Hit F9 to bring up your mixer, then right click Insert 1 > Assign to new audio track(s).

-Now your audio track is assigned in the playlist and the mixer.
+Now your audio track is assigned to the playlist and the mixer.

 You can also assign it through the playlist.